-Symptoms can include unusual discharge, sores, redness, or growths in your or your partner's genital area, or pain while urinating.
-STIs may cause many different symptoms in both women and men.
+Symptoms can include unusual discharge, sores, redness, or growths in your or your partner's genitals or pain while urinating.
+STIs may cause many different symptoms.

 Douching can change the normal balance of organisms in the vagina and increases the risk of getting an STI.